Speaker of the United States House of Representatives: History

 The first speaker of the House, Frederick Muhlenberg of Pennsylvania, was elected to office on April 1, 1789, the day the House organized itself at the start of the 1st Congress.
 He served two non-consecutive terms in the speaker's chair, 1789–1791 (1st Congress) and 1793–1795 (3rd Congress).

-As the Constitution does not state the duties of the speaker, the speaker's role has largely been shaped by traditions and customs that evolved over time.
+As the Constitution does not state the duties of the speaker, the speaker's role has largely been shaped by rules and customs that evolved over time.
 Scholars are divided as to whether early speakers played largely ceremonial and impartial roles or whether they were more active partisan actors.